themakerspace/iot-hackathon/README.md

  * Upload Speed: 230400 (or 115200 if that doesn't work)
  * Port: cu.wchusbserial1410
 2. Go to File -> Examples -> esp8266 -> BlinkWithoutDelay
-3. Unplug the device
-4. Hold down the Flash button and and press the Reset button to allow the board to be flashed
+3. Hold down the Flash button and and press the Reset button to allow the board to be flashed
-5. Click the Upload button and wait for the upload to complete
+4. Click the Upload button and wait for the upload to complete

 ### Verify Using a Wifi Sketch
 Once you can successfully upload a sketch to the NodeMCU, you are ready to test the Wifi.